 For pure trekking around the whole Annapurna Circuit in Nepal you'll need to consider the amount of days you'll be out trekking to get an idea of how fit your should be.
 Most days include 4-7 hours of slow hiking.
-Keep in mind the entire trek is about 17-21 days covering roughly 160km to 200km.
+Keep in mind the entire trek is about 16+ days covering 160km to 230km.
+Consider if you can currently walk 7 hours a day?
+If not, then some fitness training might be a good idea!

 The hardest point for many people is going from Thorong Phedi to Thorong La pass.
 It's a hard 45 minute climb up to high camp and then across Thorong La pass.
 On the other side it's a steep decent which can catch people's knees.

 However altitude is often the biggest problem (time of year pending).
 Going slowly is essential to avoid sickness.
 Do read about altitude sickness in Nepal.
 Many gung-ho trekkers have failed the trek simply because they rushed and didn't take acclimatization days because at the time they felt good!
 Little did they know the next day they'd be back feeling sick.